Greyhound Racing in Connecticut | GREY2K USA Worldwide

-Plainfield Greyhound Park, the state’s first track, opened in 1976,1 and Shoreline Star Greyhound Park, a former jai alai fronton, was converted into a racing facility in 1995.2 By 2005, live racing had ended at both facilities after years of declining attendance and diminshed wagering.3
+Plainfield Greyhound Park, the state’s first track, opened in 1976,1 and Shoreline Star Greyhound Park, a former jai alai fronton, was converted into a racing facility in 1995.2 By 2005, live racing had ended at both facilities after years of declining attendance and diminished wagering.3

 1. William Yardley, “As Racing Ends, What About the Dogs?”
 The New York Times, May 5, 2005, nytimes.com (accessed November 15, 2017).